 Employees’ Rights and Responsibilities

 According to OSHA bathroom break requirements, employers should allow everyone to use the restroom that matches their gender identity.
 Therefore, people who identify as men should be able to use men’s restrooms.
-Consequently, people who identify as women should be able to use women’s restrooms.
-So employees should be able to decide the safest and most appropriate toilet to use.
-Also, men and women should have separate toilets.
+Consequently, people identifying as women should be able to use women’s restrooms.
+So, employees should be able to decide the safest and most appropriate toilet to use.
+Also, men and women should have separate bathrooms.
 Moreover, other restroom options can include single-occupancy unisex restrooms or multiple-occupancy, gender-neutral facilities with lockable stalls.

 OSHA bathroom break requirements also cater to the needs of transgender workers.
 Workplaces should be mindful of accommodating their transgender workers.
-Therefore, restroom policies should give them the respect they deserve.
+Therefore, laws on bathroom breaks at work should give them the respect they deserve.
 However, it is not acceptable to ask a worker to provide official documents for them to use the toilet facility they feel is most appropriate for them.
 And employers can not ask workers to use a separate toilet because of their transgender status.

 Good Hygiene is Good for Business